 Arie de Reus

 3:00pm to 4:30pm Reverberations: The Harry Smith Anthology of American Folk Music

-The Bob Dylan Archives@ now hold the sprawling wealth of Harry Smith’s book and record collections.
-This keynote session will explore the enormous impact of Harry’s Smith’s Anthology of American Folk Music on Dylan and the generations of artists who followed him.
-Keep an eye on this page and on our social media for more information about this panel and the special guests we will welcome to Dylan@80.
+The Bob Dylan Archive® now holds the sprawling wealth of Harry Smith’s book and record collections.
+This keynote session will explore the enormous impact of Harry Smith’s Anthology of American Folk Music on Dylan and the generations of artists who followed him.
+Our guests include Rani Singh, Director, Harry Smith Archives, Greil Marcus, noted Dylan scholar and cultural critic, (author of Invisible Republic: Bob Dylan’s Basement Tapes),” Craig Street, a record producer known for his work in a variety of musical genres, and Eli Smith, banjo player and guitarist will unpack the legacy of Smith’s Anthology.
+A performance by the string band Down Hill Strugglers will follow.

 5:00pm to 6:00pm Breakout Session: Dylan Institute Planning

 The University of Tulsa Institute for Bob Dylan Studies is growing rapidly as we work to support new research and publication on Dylan and the long tradition of the singer-songwriter.
 This session with Sean Latham and other members of the Institute board will give symposium participants an informal chance to discuss what they want to see from the organization and how it can better serve you.

 7:00pm to 8:30pm Rodney Crowell in Conversation with Jeff Slate